 Planned Activities Employment navigation services and/or soft skills job training to assist with increasing opportunities for potential Section 3 businesses or individuals to work on MDHA projects.
-The program started in PY 2018 and is being administered by MDHA; 2020 PY funds will fund the 3 rd year of the

-program.

-17 Project Name CDBG Public Service Program Delivery

-Target Area Countywide

-Goals Supported Self-sufficiency Opportunities

-Affordable Housing Preservation

-New Affordable Housing Opportunities

-Needs Addressed Summer Youth Programs

-Assist Homeless Persons & Persons with HIV/AIDS

-Create Economic Opportunities for LMI Persons

-Address Housing Barriers

-Maintain Housing Stability

-Funding CDBG: \$57,411.00 (\$53,137.00 Grant + \$4,274.00)

-Description Delivery costs associated with CDBG public services activities

-Target Date 05/31/2021

-Estimate the Accomplishments will be tied to specific Public Services

-number and type of Activities.

-families that will

-benefit from the

-proposed activities

-Location Countywide

-Description

-Planned Activities Costs directly related to carrying out specific Public Services activities.

-18 Project Name CDBG Microenterprise Assistance

-Target Area CDBG Target Areas

-Goals Supported Self-sufficiency Opportunities

-Needs Addressed Create Economic Opportunities for LMI Persons

-Funding CDBG: \$200,002.00 (\$185,113.00 Grant + \$14,889.00 PI))

-Description Microenterprise assistance to a commercial enterprise that

-has five or fewer employees, one or more of whom owns

-the enterprise and is LMI.

-Target Date 9/30/2021
+The program started in PY 2018 and is being administered by MDHA; 2020 PY funds will fund the 3 rd year of the program.
+17 Project Name CDBG Public Service Program Delivery Target Area Countywide Goals Supported Self-sufficiency Opportunities Affordable Housing Preservation New Affordable Housing Opportunities Needs Addressed Neeus Audresseu Summer Youth Programs Assist Homeless Persons & Persons with HIV/AIDS Create Economic Opportunities for LMI Persons Address Housing Barriers Maintain Housing Stability Funding CDBG: \$57,411.00 (\$53,137.00 Grant + \$4,274.00) Description Delivery costs associated with CDBG public services activities Target Date 05/31/2021 Estimate the number and type of Accomplishments will be tied to specific Public Services Activities. families that will benefit from the proposed activities Location Countywide Description Planned Activities Costs directly related to carrying out specific Public Services activities.
+18 Project Name CDBG Microenterprise Assistance Target Area CDBG Target Areas Goals Supported Self-sufficiency Opportunities Needs Addressed Create Economic Opportunities for LMI Persons Funding CDBG: \$200,002.00 (\$185,113.00 Grant + \$14,889.00 PI)) Description Microenterprise assistance to a commercial enterprise that has five or fewer employees, one or more of whom owns the enterprise and is LMI.
+Target Date 9/30/2021 has five or fewer employees, one or more of whom owns the enterprise and is LMI.

-Estimate the 14 businesses number and type of families that will benefit from the proposed activities Location Preference for businesses located in or will be located in Description CDBG Target Areas, with opportunities for businesses · Countywide Planned Activities Microenterprise assistance for businesses that have five or fewer employees, one or more of whom owns the business and is LMI.
+Estimate the 14 husingaga 14 businesses number and type of families that will benefit from the proposed activities Location Preference for businesses located in or will be located in Description CDBG Target Areas, with opportunities for businesses Countywide Planned Activities Microenterprise assistance for businesses that have five or fewer employees, one or more of whom owns the business and is LMI.
 An emphasis will be placed on women-owned businesses and business opportunities for public housing residents.
 Activities will include recruiting program participants; providing business and personal development training programs to qualified businesses/persons; providing individual consulting to participants for the development of business plans, loan applications and business problem-solving during and after start-up; facilitating access to business mentors or volunteers such as accountants or lawyers for the duration of the contract; advising and assisting participants concerning participation with existing trade associations, business networks, and lenders.
 Program will be administered through a contracted partner.
-19 Project Name CDBG Public Facilities and Improvements Target Area CDBG Target Areas (Preference given to projects damaged by the March 3, 2020 Tornado) Napier-Sudekum CNI Planning Area 0 - 1 - 0 1 Nichthaufraud De Yelf affair Goals Supported Neighborhood Revitalization Needs Addressed Invest in Underserved Areas Funding CDBG: \$1,148,216.00 (\$1,062,740.00 Grant + \$85,477.00 Description PI) Description Construction or expansion of a neighborhood facility owned by a nonprofit or public agency or installation of infrastructure improvements (such as sidewalks or bus stops) in CDBG Target or Napier-Sudekum CNI Planning Areas (Preference given to projects damaged by the March 3, 2020 Tornado)
+19 Project Name CDBG Public Facilities and Improvements 13 Target Area CDBG Target Areas (Preference given to projects Talyet Alea damaged by the March 3, 2020 Tornado) Napier-Sudekum CNI Planning Area Napler-Sudekulli CNI Flamming Area Goals Supported Neighborhood Revitalization Needs Addressed Invest in Underserved Areas Funding CDBG: \$1,148,216.00 (\$1,062,740.00 Grant + \$85,477.00 PI) Description Construction or expansion of a neighborhood facility owned by a nonprofit or public agency or installation of infrastructure improvements (such as sidewalks or bus stops) in CDBG Target or Napier-Sudekum CNI Planning Areas (Preference given to projects damaged by the March 3, 2020 Tornado)